 |Height||6' 1½" (1.87 m)|

 Mini Bio (1)

-Signifying intelligence, eloquence, versatility and quiet intensity, one of the more important, critically-acclaimed black actors to gain a Hollywood foothold in the 1970s was Paul Winfield.
-Born in 1939 in Portland, Oregon, he lived there in his early years before moving with his family to Los Angeles' Watts district.
+Signifying intelligence, eloquence, versatility and quiet intensity, one of the more important, critically acclaimed black actors to gain a Hollywood foothold in the 1970s was Paul Winfield.
+Born in 1939 in Los Angeles, he lived there in his early years before moving with his family to Los Angeles' Watts district.
 He showed early promise as a student at Manual Arts High School, earning distinction with several performance awards.
 As a senior, he earned his first professional acting job and extended his theatrical education with a two-year scholarship to the University of Portland in Oregon.
 Subsequent scholarships led to his studies at Stanford and Los Angeles City College, among other colleges.
-He left UCLA just six credits short of his Bachelor's degree.
+He left U.C.L.A. just six credits short of his Bachelor's degree.

 Paul's first big break came in 1964 when actor/director Burgess Meredith gave him a role in Le Roi Jones' controversial one-act play "The Dutchman and the Toilet".
 Director Meredith cast him again four years in "The Latent Heterosexual" with Zero Mostel.
 Although he won a contract at Columbia Pictures in 1966 and built up his on-camera career with a succession of television credits, he continued to focus on the legitimate stage.
 A member of the Stanford Repertory Theatre, he concentrated on both classic and contemporary plays.
 In 1969, Paul joined the Inner City Cultural Center Theatre in Los Angeles for two years, which offered a drama program for high school students.